Belldofers/Revised-RenePotocnik-s-shirt-printer/README.md

 I have simply made it easier to use and changed a few other things about how it acts

-Download only the autoinstall if you want it to automatically download python 3.11 and import the necessary requirements
+Download only the "AUTOInstall Shirt Printer RecRoom.bat" file if you want it to automatically download python 3.11

 check GUIDE.txt for instructions